 Preserving integrity is one of the prerequisites ofgood care.This category included the subcategories of preserving physical integrity, preserving psychological integrity, promoting social interaction, safe care, and fulfilling information needs.

-Preserving the physical integrity of the elderly is a duty and an ethical value (34, 35, 37).
-Patients’ physical independence(36), physical safety, continuity of medical care, not limiting freedom of movement, and providing the possibility of doing everyday activities lead to physical integrity (35).
-Restricting older people indoors with the use of a physical restraint or a drug invades physical integrity.Promoting independence, and engaging and encouraging the elderly to perform everyday activities cause physical integrity, and reduce the need to restrict the elderly(38, 23, 25, 20).
-Having body integrity and access to a variety of activities and sports, and also cleanliness of older personsand their environments are among the examples of preserving physical integrity in nursing homes (28, 3, 43, 34).
+Preserving the physical integrity of older adults is a duty and an ethical value (24, 25, 2).
+Patients’ physical independence, physical safety, continuity of medical care, not limiting freedom of movement, and providing the possibility of doing everyday activities lead to physical integrity (25, 27).
+Restricting older people indoors with the use of a physical restraint or a drug invades physical integrity.Promoting independence, and engaging and encouraging older adults to perform everyday activities cause physical integrity, and reduce the need to restrict older adults (28, 14, 21, 16).
+Having bodily integrity and access to a variety of activities and sports, and also cleanliness of older personsand their environments are among the examples of preserving physical integrity in nursing homes (20, 17, 29, 24).

-Preserving human integrity requires paying attention to psychological integrity throughapproving of older patients’ human experiences and values, and respecting themas persons with unique personalities, habits and needs (4, 5).
-Timely and unasked fulfillment of elderneeds andnot being angry about patients’ questions and requests and results in their mental comfort (7, 10).
-Affirmingthe patient as a unique person, helping the older person to accept his or her capacity to promote self-confidence, and encouraging through speech,behaviors and eventouching with reassurance and safety are useful in restoring the older person’spsychological integrity (11, 25, 39, 40, 32, 41).
+Preserving human integrity requires paying attention to psychological integrity throughapproving of older patients’ human experiences and values, and respecting themas persons with unique personalities, habits and needs (15, 18).
+Timely and unasked fulfillment of older adults'needs andnot being angry about patients’ questions and requests can result in their mental comfort (4, 8).
+Affirmingthe patient as a unique person, helping the older person to accept his or her capacity to promote self-confidence, and encouraging through speech,behaviors and eventouching with reassurance and safety are useful in restoring the older person’spsychological integrity (12, 21, 30, 31, 23, 32).

-Social integrity covers the family, friends, and community.Elderly people need to interact with other human beings.Social interactions play an important role in their feeling of worthiness (25).
-Transfer of an older person to a nursing home influences his or her wellbeing through reducing the resources of social interaction(42).
-In this regard, preserving social integrity is one the values that have to be considered by the staff.
-Regular visits and interactions with older people, encouraging the family and relatives to meet them, and encouraging them to interact with other older people are among the determinants of social integrity (11, 24, 10, 25, 28, 32, 43).Non-maleficence is one of the four principles of ethics.
-Care staff should be aware of the vulnerability and frailty of older patients, and protect them from damaging factors. safe care is possible throughprofessional care, providing a safe environment, and protecting them from mistreatment (4, 22, 10, 32, 33, 39, 25).
+Social integrity covers the family, friends, and community.Olderpeople need to interact with other human beings.Social interactions play an important role in their feeling of worthiness (21).
+Transfer of an older person to a nursing home influences his or her wellbeing through reducing the resources of social interaction.
+In this regard, preserving social integrity is one of the values that have to be considered by the staff.
+Regular visits and interactions with older people, encouraging the family and relatives to meet them, and encouraging them to interact with other older people are among the determinants of social integrity (12, 33, 8, 21, 34, 23, 29).Non-maleficence is one of the four principles of ethics.
+Care staff should be aware of the vulnerability and frailty of older patients, and protect them from damaging factors.
+Safe care is possible throughproviding professional care, providing a safe environment, and protecting older adults from mistreatment (18, 22, 8, 23, 35).

-Fulfilling information needs about the disease and treatment options is one of the prerequisites of decision-making in care.
-Failure to present sufficient information threatens autonomy and care choice, and leads to disempowering the older person (36). the information should be presented timly, clearly, comprehensibly, and with sufficient explanations.
-The correct flow of information between the team members is important, and must be ensured, and the patients and relatives’ information needs in this regard should be addressed (7, 8, 20, 36, 44).
+Fulfilling the information needs about the disease and treatment options is one of the prerequisites of decision-making in care.
+Failure to present sufficient information threatens autonomy and care choice, and leads to disempowering the older person (27).
+The information should be presented timely, clearly, comprehensibly, and with sufficient explanations.
+The correct flow of information between the team members is important, and must be ensured, and the patients and relatives’ information needs in this regard should be addressed (4, 5, 16, 27, 36).

 3. Establishing human relationships

-One important ethical values identified in the study is establishing human relationships.
+One important ethical value identified in the study is establishing human relationships.
 Gaining trust and confidence, truth and honesty, empathy, compassion and kindness, and patience are the subcategories of this category.